IBM/dolomite-engine/README.md

 # Getting Started
 Run `make install` or `pip install -r requirements.txt` to install the requirements for this repository.
+You might need to install `flash-attn`.

 # Distributed finetuning
 This repository is meant for finetuning large language models (of any scale) using multiple backends.
 The following backends are currently supported: